As You Know

 open/close all folders

-- As the above picture indicates, these used to be painfully present in Superman comics.
+- These used to be painfully present in Superman comics.
 From Superdickery.com:

 - Scott Pilgrim: Absolutely everywhere.
 The characters can see them as well.